TritonDataCenter/manta-nfs/README.md

     package from '/sbin/mount.nfs', then you could simply uninstall that package.
 To disable 'rpcbind' on Ubuntu you can run: `stop portmap`.

   * Run the system's rpcbind in 'insecure' mode using the -i option.
-Again, the location for specifying additional options for a service varies by distribution.
-On systems using 'upstart' you can add the option in `/etc/init/portmap.conf`.
-On systems using 'systemd' you can add the option in `/etc/sysconfig/rpcbind`.
-On systems which use traditional rc files you must edit `/etc/init.d/rpcbind` and add the option to the invocation of rpcbind in the script.
+The mechanism for specifying customized options for a service varies by distribution and release.
+The rpcbind configuration file may be named `/etc/init/portmap.conf` or `/etc/sysconfig/rpcbind`.
+For a distribution which uses traditional sysvinit rc files you may need to  edit `/etc/init.d/rpcbind` and explicitly add the option to the invocation of rpcbind in the script.

+    Here is an example entry for the `/etc/sysconfig/rpcbind` file.
+        RPCBIND_ARGS="-i"

+If running the manta-nfs server inside an lx-branded zone, the built-in portmapper may not work properly.
+In this case, the second option above (using the system's rpcbind) must be used.

 On Linux the uid/gid for 'nobody' is 65534.